 and relax, i.e. the safest and most comfortable place.

 The 1st line

-Text: (The subject is in a state of evil) Bo (peeling off) the leg of the bed and destroying (it); to persist is ominous.
+The subject is in a state of evil-like feminine Bo (peeling off) the bed whereby its legs being destroyed (蔑); to persist is ominous.

-Commentary on the image: (Line 1 is in a state of feminine) Bo (peeling off) the leg of the bed, (signifying the feminine succeeds in) destroying the one below.
+Commentary on the image: Line 1 is in a state of evil-like feminine Bo (peeling off) the bed whereby its legs being destroyed, signifying that the feminine succeeds in exterminating (滅) the masculine below.

 Enlightenment through six one:

 starts to prevail and the gentleman begins to be overpowered.
 The